Cash Management · July 05, 2024

 Fraud protection

-Check to see what the provider offers for PCI compliance and fraud detection, including encryption, tokenization and compliance scans.
+Check to see what the provider specifically offers for PCI compliance and fraud detection, including encryption, tokenization and compliance scans.
 If there's a data breach and you lose customer information, it can damage your reputation and potentially lead to fines or costly lawsuits.
+It's a good sign when your provider understands and prepares for cybersecurity risks.

 Contract flexibility

-Before signing up, check the terms of the contract.
-Are you obligated to stay on for several years or pay a cancellation fee for terminating the contract, or is it month to month so you can move on if you're not satisfied?
-Also be cautious of contracts that renew automatically.
+Before signing up, check the contract.
+Are you obligated for several years or is it month to month so you can end your contract if you're not satisfied?
+Also be aware that contracts may renew automatically.

 Customer service

 If your card-processing system goes down, your business could lose out on sales.
-Ensure the provider you choose is available 24/7, especially if you sell online.
+Ensure your chosen provider is available 24/7, especially if you offer online sales.

 Taking an omnichannel approach

-For example, you'll need a POS system or credit card reader for in-store payments so customers can swipe their cards and a secure online payment gateway like PayPal, Stripe or Square for online payments.
-You'll also need to integrate these solutions into the user experience on your website by adding a shopping cart.
+For example, you'll need a POS system or credit card reader for in-store payments so customers can swipe their cards, as well as a secure online payment gateway.
+You'll also want to integrate these same solutions into the digital user experience by adding a shopping cart to your website.

-To offset the charges for these services, you could integrate merchant and provider fees into the cost of your products or services.
-You might also consider setting a minimum threshold for credit card payments.
+To offset charges for these services, you could integrate merchant and provider fees into the cost of your products or services.
+Other options like surcharging and online site fees are available, depending on how you accept payments.
 Check state laws and federal guidelines that regulate how to set these limits.

 The bottom line